NSW v Queensland: WNCL final preview | cricket.com.au

-Get all the latest news and broadcast details as NSW and Queensland face off for the Ruth Preddy Cup
+Get all the latest news and broadcast details as NSW and Queensland face off for the Ruth Preddey Cup

 NSW v Queensland: WNCL final preview